 Alongside a successful academic career Charlotte Williams OBE has engaged with the literary life of her home countries, Wales and Guyana.
 She is most well known in Wales for her groundbreaking text A Tolerant Nation?
 Exploring Ethnic Diversity in Wales (co-edited 2nd Ed.
-2015); for her award-winning memoir Sugar and Slate, which won Welsh book of the Year 2003, and for her published essays in Planet magazine.
+2015); for her award-winning memoir Sugar and Slate, which won Wales Book of the Year 2003.
 She has made numerous television and radio appearances and is a regular commentator on issues of Welsh multiculturalism.
 In 2007, Charlotte was awarded an OBE in the Queen’s New Year’s Honours List for services to ethnic minorities and equal opportunities in Wales.
 Charlotte is currently working in Melbourne, Australia as Professor of Social Work and Deputy Dean at RMIT University.
 Her home and wider family network are in north Wales and she returns home each year.

 I’m imagining my writer’s room; the one I want to tell you about is not the one I have now.
 It’s a space so obstinately familiar, its quiddity suspended in time.
 There are two small suitcases stacked on top of the bookcase.
 Masonic suitcases you would call them.
 I’ve had them forever, from where I don’t know, but their contents are stiff competition for the scrap books and the notebooks that pile up beside them year on year.
 I call them ‘the archive’ – full of writing projects in the making, past writing projects, clippings, oddments, observations, sayings, just all the interesting stuff of life that must be collected, saved and stored.
 And all of it stowed quite randomly – disparate and disconnected pieces of ephemera awaiting order; fragments of my life and of yours.
 It’s a habit.